benhartig/temp/infrastructure/README.md

 > [!TIP]
-> To create a new admin uesr for the Discourse forum service you can run the following inside the forum container.
+> To create a new admin user for the Discourse forum service you can run the following inside the forum container.
 >
 > ```console